startin-blox/djangoldp/docs/create_model.md

 ### Role based permissions

 Permissions can also be defind through roles defined in the Meta option `permission_roles`.
 When set, DjangoLDP will automatically create groups and assigne permissions on these groups when the object is created.
 The author can also be added automatically using the option `add_author`.
-The permission class `LDPPermissions` must be applied in order for the data base permission to be taken into account.
+The permission class `ACLPermissions` must be applied in order for the data base permission to be taken into account.

 ```python
 class Circle(Model):